-Hailed as an ‘incredible artist’ by Hans Zimmer, Suad is an award-winning versatile Canadian composer of Bosnian, Syrian, & Palestinian roots.
+Hailed as an ‘incredible artist’ by Hans Zimmer after hearing her orchestral music, Suad is an award-winning versatile Canadian composer of Bosnian, Syrian, & Palestinian roots.
 Her music, which was described as 'reflective & touching' (BBC The Arts Hour), usually tackles themes of identity, memory, loss, war, migration, diaspora, & peace & understanding.

 She scored award-winning features & shorts with screenings at Hot Docs, Edinburgh (EIFF), Dubai (DIFF), Seattle (SIFF), Lebanese, Malmo Arab, & Ajyal Youth (of Doha Film Institute) film festivals to name a few.
 She won the Beyond Music Foundation Creativity Award (presented by Grammy-laureate Larry Klein), the Artemis Women in Action Film Festival Award for Best Foreign Score, the Arab Fund for Arts and Culture music grant, & was nominated for a Hollywood Music in Media Award (HMMA) in the Original Score for a Short Live Action Film category for 'A Very Important Appointment' in 2019, as well as being nominated in the World Music category at the HMMAs in 2018.
 She was one of six composers commissioned to compose and orchestrate original orchestral music for the United Arab Emirates 48th National Day Celebrations; a massive event that took place at the Zayed Stadium in Abu Dhabi (UAE) with more than twenty-thousand people attending.

 She completed the Canadian Film Centre, Krakow Film Music Festival, & SESAC Christophe Beck film scoring residencies.
 She holds a Bachelor in Music Composition from McGill University (Montreal), which she entered on scholarship, & did part of her music studies at the Higher Institute of Music in Damascus (Syria).